 This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the Securities Act), and Section 21E of the Securities Exchange Act of 1934, as amended (the Exchange Act).
-These statements express a belief, expectation or intention and are generally accompanied by words that convey projected future events or outcomes such as "believe," "may," "will," "estimate," "continue," "anticipate," "assume," "design," "intend," "expect," "could," "plan," "potential," "predict," "seek," "should," "would" or by variations of such words or by similar expressions.
-We have based these forward-looking statements on our current expectations and assumptions and analyses in light of our experience and our perception of historical trends, current conditions and expected future developments, as well as other factors we believe are appropriate under the circumstances.
+These statements express a belief, expectation or intention and are generally accompanied by words that convey projected future events or outcomes such as "anticipate," "assume," "believe," "continue," "could," "design," "estimate," "expect," "forecast," "goal," "intend," "may," "objective," "plan," "position," "potential," "predict," "project," "seek," "should," "will," "would" or variations of such words or by similar expressions.
+We have based these forward-looking statements on our current expectations, estimates and assumptions and analyses in light of our experience and our perception of historical trends, current conditions and expected future developments, as well as other factors we believe are appropriate under the circumstances.
 However, whether actual results and developments will conform with our expectations and predictions is subject to a number of risks, uncertainties, assumptions and other important factors, including, but not limited to:

-- our ability to establish and maintain development partnerships, including our collaboration with AbbVie to develop and commercialize RGX-314; - our ability to obtain and maintain regulatory approval of our product candidates and the labeling for any approved products; - the timing of enrollment, commencement and completion and the success of our clinical trials, including the timing and commencement of our AFFINITY DUCHENNE clinical trial; - the timing of commencement and completion and the success of preclinical studies conducted by us and our development partners; - the timely development and launch of new products; - the scope, progress, expansion and costs of developing and commercializing our product candidates; - our ability to obtain, maintain and enforce intellectual property protection for our product candidates and technology, and defend against third-party intellectual property-related claims; - our expectations regarding the development and commercialization of product candidates currently being developed by third parties that utilize our technology; - the impact of the COVID-19 pandemic on our business, operations and preclinical and clinical development timelines and plans; - our anticipated growth strategies; - our expectations regarding competition; - the anticipated trends and challenges in our business and the market in which we operate; - our ability to attract or retain key personnel; - the size and growth of the potential markets for our product candidates and the ability to serve those markets; - the rate and degree of market acceptance of any of our products that are approved; - our expectations regarding our expenses and revenue; - our expectations regarding the outcome of legal proceedings; - our expectations regarding regulatory developments in the United States and foreign countries; and - our ability to accurately predict how long our existing cash resources will be sufficient to fund our anticipated operating expenses.
+- our ability to establish and maintain development partnerships, including our collaboration with AbbVie to develop and commercialize ABBV-RGX-314; - our ability to obtain and maintain regulatory approval of our product candidates and the labeling for any approved products; - the timing of enrollment, commencement, completion and the success of our AAVIATE[®], AFFINITY BEYOND[®], AFFINITY DUCHENNE[®], ALTITUDE[®], ASCENT[TM], ATMOSPHERE[®] and CAMPSIITE[®] clinical trials; - the timing of commencement and completion and the success of preclinical studies conducted by us and our development partners; - the timely development and launch of new products; - the scope, progress, expansion and costs of developing and commercializing our product candidates; - our ability to obtain, maintain and enforce intellectual property protection for our product candidates and technology, and defend against third-party intellectual property-related claims; - our expectations regarding the development and commercialization of product candidates currently being developed by third parties that utilize our technology; - our anticipated growth strategies; - our expectations regarding competition; - the anticipated trends and challenges in our business and the market in which we operate; - our ability to attract or retain key personnel; - the size and growth of the potential markets for our product candidates and the ability to serve those markets; - the rate and degree of market acceptance of any of our products that are approved; - our expectations regarding our expenses and revenue; - our strategic pipeline prioritization and corporate restructuring, including plans for advancing our product candidates, the expected charges and cost savings associated with our restructuring and any future cost reduction measures; - our ability to execute strategic alternatives for our de-prioritized rare neurodegenerative disease clinical-stage programs; - our expectations regarding our need for additional financing and our ability to obtain additional financing; - our expectations regarding the outcome of legal proceedings; - our expectations regarding regulatory developments in the United States and foreign countries; and - changes in the financial markets and banking system that may affect the availability and terms on which we may obtain financing and our ability to accurately predict how long our existing cash resources will be sufficient to fund our anticipated operating expenses.